dougkusanagi/MegaMetroid/README.md

 Powered by  <a href="https://github.com/Stephane-D/SGDK">SGDK</a>

-Pequeno projeto com a idéia de portar o Super Metroid de SNes para o Mega Drive / Sega Genesis.
+Pequeno projeto com a idéia de portar o Super Metroid de SNes para o Mega Drive / Sega Genesis. <br>
 [en] Small project with the intension of porting Super Metroid for Mega Drive / Sega Genesis.

 <h3>✔️ To do</h3>